Tom Van Sant

-Tom Van Sant (born 1931) is a sculptor, painter, and conceptual artist.
-In his professional work he has executed 77 major sculpture and mural commissions for public spaces around the world.
+Tom Rowley Van Sant (February 26, 1931 – March 6, 2023) was an American sculptor, painter and conceptual artist.
+In his professional work he executed 77 major sculpture and mural commissions for public spaces around the world.
 These include the international airports of Honolulu, Taipei and Los Angeles, the civic centers of Los Angeles, Newport Beach and Inglewood, and corporate centers in Taiwan, Manila, Salt Lake City, Dallas, Honolulu and San Francisco.
 He is best known for his digital artwork and map, The Earth from Space, which was the first satellite composite map of the Earth, free of clouds.
 Completed in 1990, it broke cartographic precedent.

-Life
+Biography

+Tom Rowley Van Sant was born on February 26, 1931.
 He graduated from Stanford University, and Otis Art Institute of Los Angeles County with an MFA.
 While at Stanford he joined Delta Kappa Epsilon fraternity.
 He had a long association with architect William Pereira and his work has adorned over a dozen Pereira buildings.
 Van Sant has had fifteen one-man exhibits in the United States, Europe and Australia.
 His art is represented in public and private collections throughout the world.

 Van Sant's professional skills and intellectual interests range to architectural design, city planning, art education and advanced technical invention.
 His large scale conceptual art projects of the 1980s led to the creation of The Earth from Space image in 1990, and subsequently The GeoSphere Project, an ambitious environmental display system, using the Earth from Space, designed to illustrate the issues of Earth resource management.